 Reading the report released by the Provost-level grievance review committee (containing one member picked by the Provost) is a lesson in feckless union support (the committee had a union representative) and the near uselessness of the entire grievance process due to the extremely narrow focus on procedural matters and deference to the administration’s side (hardly surprising).
 In this context, given my alleged violation of academic freedom (among contract violations, now before the Vermont Labor Relations Board), you need a smoking-gun document to win inside this citadel of cronyism.
 That is why I handed them one of my two smoking-gun emails obtained from one of my public records requests.
 Parts of it were even read to them aloud by me.

 Yet the appalling content of this email written by the Chair of the Dept of Economics was swept under the rug (the Provost later described it as merely a ‘summary’ of views of my teaching, which is quite a blunt act in damage control), along with very damaging facts supplied previously by me in the reappointment process.
 Needless to say, their conclusion misses the obvious conclusion anybody truly independent would have reached regarding the behavior of the Dept of Economics and Dean Falls.
-Unlike the College of Arts and Sciences own actually independent Faculty Standards Committee (FSC) , which reappointed me 5-0, with a strong rebuke to the Dept of Economics reappointment review process, this grievance “review” committee found no evidence of any violation of the collective bargaining agreement (CBA).
+Unlike the College of Arts and Sciences own actually independent Faculty Standards Committee (FSC) , which reappointed me 5-0, with a strong rebuke to the Dept of Economics reappointment review process, this grievance “review” committee at the Provost level found no evidence of any violation of the collective bargaining agreement (CBA).
 And, of course, they refused my request to interview FSC members to get their opinion.

 While not surprising, the committee’s deference to statements made by the Dean and Chair is shocking (I will release a more detailed critique soon), as is their suppression of evidence.
 I cannot wait to share their report with 700 petition signers, and the students who have been fighting for my reinstatement.
 I feel they are the real casualties here and, of course, their right to hear alternative economic viewpoints.